Calling for an Appointment

 Therapy sessions are usually weekly at first, between 45-60 minutes.
 However, depending on your needs, I may agree to meet with you more or less frequently.
 I do often give "homework", with your consent, designed to help you make progress toward your goals between sessions.

-For more information on what to expect, you can review my Consent for Treatment Form here:
+For more information on what to expect, you can review the

-If I am out of network with your insurance company, I can typically still see you and provide therapy.
-I may also agree to bill your insurance for you.
+If I am out of network with your insurance company, I can still see you and provide therapy using your insurance if you have out of network benefits.
+I can provide a receipt you can submit to your insurance company for reimbursement.
 However, you may have a higher out-of-pocket expense.
 All payments, including copays and deductibles are due at the time of service unless prior arrangements have been made.

 Insurance companies I currently participate with include: Blue Cross and Blue Shield; HAP; Blue Cross Complete; PPO, POS, and Traditional Insurance Plans that are out of network for other insurances

 Some people decide that they would rather not use their insurance to pay for sessions for a variety of reasons.
 Some people prefer the privacy of not sharing information with their insurance company, and some people prefer to not have to depend on their insurance company for approval for payment.
 Additionally, there are some services that insurance companies do not approve.

 Should you decide to choose to pay for sessions out-of-pocket, you will receive a good faith estimate, with potential costs and services outlined in detail.
 I can give you a receipt that you can submit to your insurance company for reimbursement.
 Please call for current fee information.